 The best golf clubs for seniors are typically pretty forgiving.
 As we age, the game continues to get more difficult.
 Senior golfers start to lose power and accuracy, and it makes the game of golf extremely frustrating.

 The good news is that there are equipment changes that you can make to help increase your success as a senior golfer.
 Lighter golf clubs with larger sweet spots and more distance have made the game enjoyable again.

-I have tested and reviewed all of the equipment available to senior golfers in 2022 and put together the five best golf clubs for senior golfers.
+I have tested and reviewed all of the equipment available to senior golfers in 2022 and put together the four best golf clubs for senior golfers.
 There is sure to be an option on this list for all player types and budgets.